mflannery/denodo-install-4-demo-fedora-35/README.md

 sudo dnf install mysql-community-server --nogpgcheck sudo systemctl enable --now mysqld.service
 ```
 **Grab the temporary MySQL root password.
-You will use this for the next step.**
+You will use this for the next step**
 ```
 sudo grep 'A temporary password' /var/log/mysqld.log | tail -1
 ```